-But in recent years, authenticity has emerged as an important shopping metric in many countries.
+But recently, authenticity has emerged as a significant shopping metric in many countries.
 And the pandemic only accelerated this awareness.
 From the preservation of cultural traditions, to supporting local jobs and minimizing one’s environmental impact, the benefits are numerous.
-That doesn't mean price isn’t important anymore, but that intrinsic value is vital now as well.
+That doesn't mean price isn’t essential anymore, but that intrinsic value is vital now as well.

 From price to value, the consequence is that we may buy less.
 Every purchase will now carry more meaning.
 And from a long-term perspective, buying high-quality, authentic products that last will ultimately be cheaper.
 Of course, we won't stop buying into cheap trends.
 But we’ll move towards a more balanced shopping behavior, including purchases with purpose.

 I would now like to debunk some common misconceptions.
 The first: 'authenticity is only available from luxury brands'.
 Let's take the example of France.
 It's true that renowned French luxury brands have always kept their creative process entirely in France.
 They pursue French tradition and are the ambassadors of the French art of living.
 But they’re not the only ones!
 There are also thousands of smaller brands and independent artisans producing authentic French goods.
 I think of their items as “little luxuries,” allowing people to experience the luxury of owning an exquisite French product at a fair and accessible price.